Shopify SEO: 12-Step Guide for Beginners

 • Desk risers

-Now, enter one of them in the Keyword Magic Tool.
+Now, enter one of them into the Keyword Magic Tool.

 You’ll get a list of related keywords.